 Deferred tax assets and deferred tax liabilities are offset if a legally enforceable right exists to set off current tax assets against current tax liabilities and the deferred taxes relate to the same taxable entity and the same taxation authority.
-Deferred income tax assets are recognized for tax loss carry-forwards, temporary differences or other tax credits to the extent that the realization of the related tax benefit through future taxable profits is probable.
+Deferred income tax assets are recognized for tax loss carry-forwards or other incentives to the extent that the realization of the related tax benefit through future taxable profits is probable.